gaoliang/synology-dsm-notification-lark/README.md

 docker run -d -p 10080:8080 -e LARK_WEBHOOK_URL=https://replace.with.your.lark.custom.bot.webbhook.url gaoliang/synology-dsm-notification-lark
 ```

+> If you setup your bot with [signature verification](https://open.larksuite.com/document/uAjLw4CM/ukTMukTMukTM/bot-v3/use-custom-bots-in-a-group#348211be), you can pass your keystore through `LARK_SECRET` param.

 2. config DSM notification webhook, set webhook url to POST http://localhost:10080/lark and add a `content` field in http body.